lizardp1/nlp_final_project/README.md

 To prevent `run.py` from trying to use a GPU for training, pass the argument `--no_cuda`.

-To train/evaluate a question answering model on SQuAD instead, change `--task nli` and `--dataset snli` to `--task qa` and `--dataset squad`.

 **Descriptions of other important arguments are available in the comments in `run.py`.**

 Data and models will be automatically downloaded and cached in `~/.cache/huggingface/`.